aleph

 TEXINPUTS

-defined in the texmf.cnf file.
+in the texmf.cnf file.
 For example, set TEXINPUTS to

-".:/home/usr/tex:" to prepend the current direcory and
+".:/home/user/tex:" to prepend the current directory and

 ``/home/user/tex'' to the standard search path.